JaganS-7/Technical-Projects/Handwritten_Character_Recognition/README.md

 ## Introduction

-The ability to recognize and classify handwritten characters is a fundamental task in image recognition and artificial intelligence.
+Recognizing and classifying handwritten characters is a fundamental task in image recognition and artificial intelligence.
 This repository showcases a CNN-based solution for achieving accurate handwritten character recognition.
 The model is trained on a large dataset of labeled handwritten characters and can predict the alphabet corresponding to an input image.

 ## Data set